Super Off Road: Gameplay

-Licensing
+Development

+Super Off Road was developed and published by the Leland Corporation (which was acquired by WMS Industries, the holding company of said developers, in 1994).

-In the original arcade game, the red, blue, and yellow CPU trucks were 'driven' by "Madman" Sam Powell, "Hurricane" Earl Stratton, and "Jammin'" John Morgan, respectively.
+In the original arcade game, the red, blue, and yellow CPU trucks are "driven" by "Madman" Sam Powell, "Hurricane" Earl Stratton, and "Jammin'" John Morgan, respectively.
 The names were taken from the development staff: Sam composed the music.
 John was the game designer and manager, lead programmer, initial track designer and wrote ray tracing software to create all vehicle art.
 Earl was the assistant software programmer, Hartono Titro was diagnostics programmer.
-The Track Pack added "Steamin'" Steve High and "Hot Rod" John Rowe, representing graphics and company ownership, respectively.
+The Track Pak added "Steamin'" Steve High and "Hot Rod" John Rowe, representing graphics and company ownership, respectively.
 By using these names, this meant that further licensing deals were not required.

+Ports

-The Super NES version was notable for prominently featuring the Toyota brand; the name and logo were displayed on various tracks and pre-race music was inspired by the "I love what you do for me Toyota" jingle that was used by the company's marketing campaign at the time of the game's release.
+The Super NES version prominently features the Toyota brand.
+The name and logo are displayed on various tracks and pre-race music was inspired by the "I love what you do for me Toyota" jingle that was used by the company's marketing campaign at the time of the game's release.
 This version also lacked any licensing or reference to Ivan Stewart, replacing him instead with the late Mickey Thompson in the gray truck (primarily without approval from Danny Thompson).
 The NES version does have the Toyota label on its cartridge art, but otherwise the ad is not present.

-The game was not originally developed or published by Williams, Midway, or Atari Games, but by the Leland Corporation (which was acquired by WMS Industries, the holding company of said developers, in 1994).
-Both the arcade version of the game and its Track Pack upgrade can be found in Midway Arcade Treasures 3 for the PlayStation 2 and Xbox.
-However, it does not have the "Ironman" Ivan Stewart license and as such is known simply as Super Off Road, with the white, computer-controlled car being "driven" by "'Lightning' Kevin Lydy" (in the original arcade cabinet, the white car is "driven" by Ivan Stewart), a real-life graphic designer on the original arcade game, continuing the previous tradition regarding the CPU drivers being named for its programmers.